Cvnvr/trailmix-asteroids/README.md

 #### **Power-ups!**
 Power-ups that change the player ship's projectile firing behaviour.

-After destroying a UFO, there’s a random chance that it will drop a power-up at its position.
+- After destroying a UFO, there’s a random chance that it will drop a power-up at its position.

-To activate it, simply drive it with your ship.
+- To activate it, simply drive it with your ship.

-The power-up will disappear if the player fails to reach it in time.
+- The power-up will disappear if the player fails to reach it in time.

-**Implemented power-ups**:
+- **Implemented power-ups**:

     - **Rapid fire**: Increases firing speed.
     - **Shotgun**: Fires multiple projectiles in a spread pattern.

 ### **Additional work**

 - **Content tests**: Comprehensive test coverage of all data objects (accessible via **Window > General > Test Runner**).
 - **Scoring system**: Points are awarded for destroying asteroids and UFOs, displayed in the UI.
+- **Art assets**: All assets made in Figma.

 ---